nearform/mira/docs/config/README.md

 ### Accounts Section
 The accounts section of the config file is a collection of account objects that can be used to deploy apps and run cicd.
 The accounts also represent environments.
-We define three accounts in the sample config file above: `staging`, `production`, `cicd`, each with different account numbers.
+We define four accounts in the sample config file above: `staging`, `production`, `cicd`, `domain` each with different account numbers.

 The `staging` account may represent a developer's personal account where they can test all Mira deployments.
 It uses the default profile defined in the `~/.aws` directory or the one passed in as `--profile` parameter in the CLI command.